 For most children who are caregivers, dealing with aging parents can be a joy and a stressful situation at the same time.
-While most adult children do enjoy taking care of the parents who cared for them for so many years, there are occasions where a parent requires the level of care that exhausts the caregiver.
+While most adult children do enjoy taking care of the parents who cared for them for so many years, occasions occur where a parent requires the level of care that exhausts the caregiver.
 No matter the level of care required, there are many options available to help children care for their elderly parents.

 Dealing With Aging Parents Who Are Not Ill